 Each week Director of the Dictionary of Sydney, Dr Lisa Murray, comes into the studio to talk about an interesting part of Sydney's history.
-This week, Dr Murray spoke about the history of Koori Radio, the influential community station in Redfern.
+This week, Dr Murray spoke about the launch of the Cooks River Project, which traces the history of the Cooks River valley from its days as a pristine natural watercourse and lush hunting ground for the Eora people to the high density inner city suburbs and polluted river we know today.

 Ever wondered about the history behind some of Sydney's more obscurely named suburbs?